 The very first thing that you want to do or say on a cold call is to give the prospect a reason to talk with you.
 You are calling them and want them to talk to you, so give them a reason why they should do that.
-On this cold call script example, the salesperson says this at this point in the cold call:
+In this cold call script example, the salesperson says this at this point in the cold call:

 I was checking to see if we could discuss business and if I could earn your business?

-She gives a reason but the reason is more aligned with her interest of selling her services and getting a new client.
+She gives a reason but the reason is more aligned with her interest in selling her services and getting a new client.
 The prospect does not care about that, so this reason is not a good motivator for the prospect.
 I would say this:

 The reason for my call is that we help small businesses to decrease their costs for internet, phone, and security.

 I don’t know if I can help you to decrease costs the same way I have with other small businesses and that is why I am reaching out.